-Mixing in Batch Plant Fiber shall be added through a separate inlet directly into the weigh hopper the pugnill.
+Mixing in Batch Plant Fiber shall be added through a separate inlet directly into the weigh hopper the pugmill.
 The addition of fiber should be timed to occur during the hot aggregate charging the hopper.
 Adequate dry mixing time is required to ensure proper blending of the aggregate and fiber stabiliser.
 Dry mixing time shall be increased 5 to 15 second.
 Wet mixing time shall be increased at least 5 seconds for cellulose fibers and up to 5 seconds for mineral fibers to ensure adequate blending with the PMA.

-Mixing inDrum Mix Plant In a drum mix plant fiber shall be added into the drum mixer to ensure complete blending of the fiber into the mix.
+Mixing in a Drum Mix Plant fiber shall be added into the drum mixer to ensure complete blending of the fiber into the mix.
 For this purpose, when adding loose fiber a separate fiber feeding system shall be utilised that can accurately and uniformly introduce fiber into the drum at such a rate as not to limit the normal production of mix through the drum.
 At no time shall there be any evidence of fiber in the baghouse or returned/wasted baghouse fines.